BCycle: History

 In 2007, the founding partners of BCycle, Trek and health care insurance company Humana, launched their bike sharing venture with the nation's largest ever temporary bike sharing program at the 2008 Democratic National Convention in Denver, Colorado.
-Called Freewheelin, this program made 1,000 bikes available to the delegates at both the Democratic and Republican National Conventions.
+Called Freewheelin, developed within Humana's Innovation Center.
+This program made 1,000 bikes available to the delegates at both the Democratic and Republican National Conventions.
 The programs proved so successful that the Democratic host committee selected bike sharing as a special legacy program to receive a donation to launch the country's first smart bike sharing system.

-Following the Democratic National Convention, Trek, Humana and advertising agency Crispin Porter + Bogusky formed B-Cycle, LLC to develop a technologically and visually appealing bike share system.
+Following the Democratic National Convention, Trek, Humana and advertising agency Crispin Porter + Bogusky formed B-Cycle, LLC to be led by Humana Innovation Executives, Nate Kvamme, Jacalyn Scribner and Andrew Papa.
+The chosen leadership team was instrumental in building Freewheelin from ideation through commercialization within Humana's Innovation Center.
+The initiative for B-Cycle was to develop a technologically and visually appealing bike share system.
 The joint venture worked with a non-profit created to operate the system, Denver Bike Sharing, operating as Denver B-cycle, to launch with 500 bikes and 40 stations in Denver on Earth Day, April 22, 2010.
 In 2018, the eighth year of Denver B-cycle, it received a subsidy from the City of Denver government.

 In October 2024, BCycle was acquired by Bicycle Transit Systems, making it the only vertically integrated docked bike share company in North America.